The importance of directors’ duties in the current environment

 - Prospective and contingent liabilities are likely to be valued on the likelihood of a prospective or contingent liability becoming an actual liability.

-If looking at the company cannot reasonably be expected to meet those liabilities it will be deemed insolvent on a balance sheet basis, even if the company is, at that time, able to pay its debts as they fall due.
+If the company cannot reasonably be expected to meet those liabilities, it will be deemed insolvent on a balance sheet basis, even if the company is, at that time, able to pay its debts as they fall due.

 - The cash flow test involves consideration of a company’s income and outgoings and asks if the company can meet its liabilities as they fall due?

 - The test looks to the reasonably near future, as well as to the present.
-What’s the reasonably near future will depend on all the circumstances and especially on the nature of a company’s business.
+What is the reasonably near future will depend on all the circumstances and especially on the nature of a company’s business.